-- OT 6301 (3).
-INTERPRETATION OF THE OLD TESTAMENT I. Texts and issues representative of the Pentateuch and Former Prophets will be examined with attention to historical, literary, and theological problems, and to exegetical method.
-The primary purpose of this course is to acquaint students with the content of these biblical writings and to develop their competence in the critical analysis and interpretation of the texts. - OT 6302 (3).
+OT 6301 (3).
+INTERPRETATION OF THE OLD TESTAMENT I. Texts and issues representative of the Pentateuch and former Prophets will be examined with attention to historical, literary, and theological problems, and to exegetical method.
+The primary purpose of this course is to acquaint students with the content of these biblical writings and to develop their competence in the critical analysis and interpretation of the texts.

+OT 6302 (3).
 INTERPRETATION OF THE OLD TESTAMENT II.
 Texts and issues representative of the latter prophets and writings are examined with attention to historical, literary, and theological problems, and to exegetical method.
-The primary purpose of this course is to acquaint students with the content of these biblical writings and to develop their competence in the critical analysis and interpretation of the texts. - OT 7301 (3).
+The primary purpose of this course is to acquaint students with the content of these biblical writings and to develop their competence in the critical analysis and interpretation of the texts.

+OT 7301 (3).
 THE BOOK OF GENESIS.
 Examines texts and issues in the book of Genesis, with attention given to exegetical method and to historical, literary, cultural, and theological matters.
 Develops competence in critical analysis and interpretation.
-Prerequisite: OT 6301. - OT 7305 (3).
+Prerequisite: OT 6301.

+OT 7305 (3).
 THE BOOK OF EXODUS.
 Examines texts and issues in the book of Exodus, with attention given to exegetical method and to historical, literary, cultural, and theological matters.
 Develops competence in critical analysis and interpretation.
-Prerequisite: OT 6301. - OT 7316 (3).
+Prerequisite: OT 6301.

+OT 7316 (3).
 THE PSALMS.
 Explores the poetic, critical, and interpretative issues concerning Psalms, with attention to form criticism and the use of psalms in Christian life, prayer, and worship.
-Prerequisite: OT 6302. - OT 7326 (3).
+Prerequisite: OT 6302.

+OT 7326 (3).
 THE BOOK OF JUDGES.
 Examines texts and issues in the book of Judges, with attention given to exegetical method and to historical, literary, cultural, and theological matters.
 Develops competence in critical analysis and interpretation.
+Prerequisite: OT 6301.

+OT 8317 (3).
+QUEER BIBLE HERMENEUTICS.
+Study of the historical, political, cultural, and religious-theological discourses about gender and sexuality in the context of the interpretation of the Hebrew Bible.
+Grounded in an interdisciplinary approach, the course develops selfcritical perspectives about the influence of biblical meanings on hermeneutically dynamic, politically, and religiously charged conversations over sociocultural practices related to LGBTQ communities.
+Prerequisite: OT 6301 or 6302.

-Prerequisite: OT 6301. - OT 8345 (3).
-ANCIENT TEXTS AND MODERN READERS: CONTEMPORARY APPROACHES TO THE HEBREW BIBLE.
+OT 8345 (3).
+ANCIENT TEXT AND MODERN READERS.
 An exploration of various contemporary reading methods, their political underpinnings, and the biblical interpretations they produce.
 A substantial portion of the course will focus on recent readings of Genesis 1-3; the remainder of the course will examine recent readings of selected Old Testament texts.
-Prerequisites: OT 6301, 6302. - OT 8368 (3).
+Prerequisites: OT 6301, 6302.

+OT 8368 (3).
 FILM AND THE HEBREW BIBLE.
 An examination of the interface between biblical literature and its representations through film, especially movies, documentaries, and educational materials.
-Explores how this relationship has developed since the emergence of film in the 20th century C.E., with special attention to the ethics, politics, and economics of biblical texts, themes, and characters in film.
-Prerequisites: OT 6301 or OT 6302.
+Explores how this relationship has developed since the emergence of film in the 20th century, with special attention on the ethics, politics, and economics of biblical texts, themes, and characters in film.
+Prerequisite: OT 6301 or 6302.